clojurewerkz/monger.docs/articles/getting_started.md

 ## Supported Clojure versions

 Monger is built from the ground up for Clojure 1.3 and later.
+The most recent stable release is highly recommended.

 ## Supported MongoDB versions

-Monger currently uses MongoDB Java driver 2.7.x under the hood and thus supports MongoDB 2.0 and later versions.
+Monger currently uses MongoDB Java driver 2.10.x under the hood and thus supports MongoDB 2.0 and later versions.
 Please note that some features may be specific to MongoDB 2.2 and later versions.